INTERVIEW AND LIVE PICTURES BY MARKO SYRJÄLÄ

 Which year was that?

 Ok.
-IT’s time of very last question here… After this European tour is completed what’s going to happen next with Rhino Bucket?
+IT’s the time of the very last question here… After this European tour is completed, what’s going to happen next with Rhino Bucket?

-We’re going back we’re going to do a video one of the songs I think we’re going to do this drum line but I’m not sure and then we’re going to do some shows in the US and then we’re thinking about coming back here in June to do some things that’s maybe Sweden or again that sort of shows around here
+We’re going back; we’re going to do a video of one of the songs.
+I think we’re going to do this drumline, but I’m not sure, and then we’re going to do some shows in the US, and then we’re thinking about coming back here in June to do some things that’s maybe Sweden or again that sort of shows around here.

-Ok hope to see you again on the summer!
+Ok, I hope to see you again in the summer!